Wandalen/wTools/module/core/color_tools/docs/api/001_colorful_text_type.md

 - **Purpose**: Document the public interface of `ColorfulText` — all methods, trait implementations, and compatibility guarantees.
 - **Responsibility**: Provides the canonical API reference for callers using `ColorfulText` in their own code.
-- **In Scope**: Method signatures, conversion trait implementations, error handling policy, and semver stability guarantees.
+- **In Scope**: Method signatures, conversion trait implementations, rendering targets and translation scope, error handling policy, and semver stability guarantees.
 - **Out of Scope**: Internal implementation details (→ `src/colorful_text.rs`); behavioral contracts (→ `invariant/`).

 ### Abstract